High School

 Through increasingly sophisticated involvement with a wide variety of arts such as drama, instrumental and choral music, painting, weaving, metalsmithing and stone carving, high school students develop a broad range of proficiencies, while increasing self-awareness and aesthetic sensibilities.
 Every creation bears the stamp of individuality and expresses the student’s interaction with the world.

-We welcome new students who have no previous experience with Waldorf education.
+A small private high school with a big program, WSP welcomes new students who have no previous experience with Waldorf education.
 Approximately 35% of our high school students join us from public or other independent schools.

 Our small class sizes and close-knit community ensure that each student is seen, respected, valued and challenged, resulting in a truly unique education, crafted to the needs and personality of each student.